21 Different Types of Mythical Horses

 14. Nuckelavee

-In the folklore and mythology of the Orkney Islands in Scotland, these types of mythical horses play an important role in their culture.
+In the folklore and mythology of the Orkney Islands in Scotland, these mythical horses play an important role in their culture.
 It’s a terrible demon that lurks in the depths of the ocean.

 When it comes into contact with the ground, it assumes the form of a horse with some human characteristics.